 Here is the link: 100Rumos

 We were advised NOT to drive around Lisbon, if at all possible.

 Parking spaces are often reserved for residents of these apartments, and you will see signs indicating this.

-If you do use a car, call your host or hotel ahead for the closest public parking.
-We did have the car on our return trip to Lisbon and we would have never found parking without help!
+TIP: If you do use a car, call your host or hotel ahead for the closest public parking.
+We did rent a car on our return trip to Lisbon, and we would have never found parking without help!
 More tips on renting and driving in Portugal.

 We are loving Airbnb's everywhere we travel!
 Our Airbnb was in Bairro Alto.

-TIP: Here are the popular neighborhoods: Bairro Alto, Alfama, Chiado, Belem and Baixa.
+TIP: Here are the popular neighborhoods in Lisbon: Bairro Alto, Alfama, Chiado, Belem and Baixa.